Think of Pods in a similar way that you think of light bulbs, and place Pods everywhere you want WiFi. For most homes we recommend 1 per room.

 1. Move Pods closer to each other

 Remember that Pods work as a team, so they want to be close enough to communicate with one another.
-Consider distances between 10 and 20ft, which can vary largely depending on the building materials used in your home.
+Consider distances around 20ft, which can vary largely depending on the building materials used in your home.
 Homes with dense walls need Pods closer together than those with light construction.

 Even moving a pod to an opposite wall in the same room can help create a stronger and more reliable connection for that pod.